mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 Terminology — sometimes also referred to as a *Glossary* — is a list of terms and their definitions.
 Pontoon will highlight any terms in the source string and show their definitions as well as translations into the target language.

-TBX, or TermBase eXchange, is a standard file format used in the translation industry to represent and exchange terminological information.
-Pontoon Terminology can be downloaded in the TBX format.
+`TBX`, or *TermBase eXchange*, is a standard file format used in the translation industry to represent and exchange terminological information.
+Pontoon Terminology can be downloaded in the `TBX` format.

 ## Translation